-FIITJEE Long Term Classroom Program Students achieve phenomenal results in CBSE Class X Board 2023 | www.lokmattimes.com
+FIITJEE Long Term Classroom Program Students Achieve Phenomenal Results in CBSE Class X Board 2023 | www.lokmattimes.com

 Sanjana studied for 9-10 hours daily on a regular basis to accomplish this goal.
 Her complete focus and dedication towards study shows that anything can be achieved if you plan and execute it with full determination and will.
 She did not opt for any other coaching beyond FIITJEE for JEE preparation.
 In addition to assisting students with their JEE preparation, FIITJEE also serves as a mentor for NTSE, KVPY (now INSPIRE), Olympiads, and their respective Board exams.

-Following Sanjana in the list is Arihant Kapkoti, a Student of FIITJEE's Three Year Classroom Program scores 99.8 per cent in Class X CBSE Boards, 2023.
+Following Sanjana in the list is Arihant Kapkoti, a Student of FIITJEE’s Three Year Classroom Program scores 99.8% in Class X CBSE Boards, 2023.

 With no speck of doubt, it can be claimed that FIITJEE has established its reputation as a revered brand in serious education.
 All FIITJEE’s classroom programs strive for Total Success Approach, which means the institute thoroughly prepares students by providing the necessary inputs to reveal their hidden potential.
 And the same powerful methodology is followed in FIITJEE World School, Hyderabad and FIITJEE Global School, Chennai.